mauget/commit-msg/README.md

 # Git Commit Hook Demo

 ## What
-This project is an example of a git commit-msg hook
+This project is an example of a git commit-msg hook.

-## Trivial `commit-msg` Hook:

 If Git sees file `.git/hooks/commit-msg` in its repository tree, it will execute it, passing an argument based on the contents of file `.git/COMMIT_EDITMSG`.
 That file contains your commit message appended to a bracketed branch name ID.
 It acquires appended counts changes, insertions, and deletions.

+## Trivial `commit-msg` Hook:

 Create  `.git/hooks/commit-msg` in this project.
 Give it the following contents: